Snowflake-Labs/sfguide-financial-asset-management/README.md

 3000          | 6.4 billion      | 4:40 (4 minutes : 40 seconds)

 ## How to Demo
-    Run script 40: Show the use case, benefits, sample queries
+    Run script 40: Show the use case, benefits, and sample queries

 ## Optional Demo
-    Run script 50: Stress-test query via Window Functions on all data
+    Run script 50: Stress-test queries via Window Functions on all data